hashlash/django-demo/README.md

 # Django Demo
 An example project for demonstrating Django project (examples, bug, proof of concept, etc).

+The discussion that this branch tried to reproduce: https://github.com/encode/django-rest-framework/discussions/8420.

 ## How to run

 - Install dependencies